 When launching a mobile campaign, please carefully follow each step and verify all parameters to ensure accurate tracking of acquired clients and proper partner commission attribution.

-Hijacked Traffic
+Hijacked traffic

 What is it?
 Redirection of visitors from other sources to the Publisher, resulting in the publisher gaining unfair credit and commission for the visitor.